Mobile Application Taxonomy¶

 Hybrid Apps¶

-Hybrid apps try to benefit from the best aspects of native and web apps.
+Hybrid apps are a specific type of cross-platform app which try to benefit from the best aspects of native and web apps.
 This type of app executes like a native app, but a majority of the processes rely on web technologies, meaning a portion of the app runs in an embedded web browser (commonly called "WebView").
 As such, hybrid apps inherit both pros and cons of native and web apps.
 These apps can use a web-to-native abstraction layer to access to device capabilities that are not accessible to a pure web app.
-Depending on the framework used for development, a hybrid app code base can generate multiple apps that target different platforms and take advange of UIs that closely resembling a device's original platform.
+Depending on the framework used for development, a hybrid app code base can generate multiple apps that target different platforms and take advantage of UI elements that closely resemble a device's original platform.

 Here are some popular frameworks for developing hybrid apps: